The Different Processes for On-Campus Living

 For additional information about applying for an accommodation, please click this link: https://www.amherst.edu/mm/489760.

 For additional information specific to types of housing accommodations, please click this link: https://www.amherst.edu/mm/489548

 The College has a variety of theme and language communities available for students to join.
 Interested students will apply through the housing portal like all other application processes.
 If you accept theme community membership, you will be taken out of the general Housing Selection Process.
 After accepting, if you decide to drop out of a theme community, you will be put at the end of the Wait List.
 Theme community selections will either take place in person or online, depending on the theme community's preference.

 All applications are the same, regardless of the theme community, but some theme communities may request additional information as well.
-The question regarding class participation most directly relates to the language communities as those are academically-focused communities.

 General Housing Selection – What is Special Interest Housing?